Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Empirical Study: Authentication

-To evaluate each authentication test we generate a set of interactions with length $l=200$ between the server and the legitimate client, and a set between the server and each type of adversarial behavior.
-We report authentication accuracy on each set of interactions as the percentage of interactions correctly identified as either legitimate or adversarial (Random, Replay, or MLE).
+To evaluate \ami\ we generate $1000$ interaction histories between the server and legitimate client, and $1000$ interaction histories between the server and each type of adversarial behavior for varying interaction history lengths.
+We report authentication accuracy on each set of interaction histories as the percentage of interaction histories correctly identified as either legitimate or adversarial (Random, Replay, or MLE).
+For experimental rigor, we repeat this process over 100 different server and legitimate client models, and present the averaged results in Figure \ref{fig:length}.
+For the hypothesis test we use a significance level of $\alpha=0.1$.

-For supervised learning we use feedforward neural networks with two hidden layers and $600$ hidden units in each layer.
-The networks take the entire interaction history as input with the integer actions given a one-hot encoding.
-For the supervised learning authentication test, we generate a population of random adversaries from the same random process that generated the server and client agent.
-The learned classifiers have logistic output units and use a decision threshold of 0.5 where an output greater than 0.5 indicates a legitimate client.
-For the hypothesis testing algorithm we use the score functions suggested by \cite{albrecht2015are} and a significance level of $\alpha=0.1$.